smirarab/ASTRAL/astral-tutorial-template.md

 Hints:

-* since `freqQuad.csv` is tab-delimited, if you open it with Excel, you may have better luck if you rename it to `freqQuad.txt`
+* since `freqQuad.csv` is tab-delimited, if you open it with Excel, you may have better luck if you rename it to `freqQuad.txt` or `freqQuad.tsv`

+* Please ignore the R script `freqQuadVisualization.R`.
+That script is not to be used stand-alone.
+It can only be used within DiscoVista.

 #### Example: